Soccer Breathwork Program

 Sofia, US College Player.
 She used to wake up feeling tired and also starting games feeling flat and low in energy.
 She and her coach didn’t want extra routines, so she needed something simple that didn’t interrupt training.

 What’s happening?
-Due to her college demands and soccer expectations Sofia was chronically stressed, over-breathing even during light exercise.
+Due to her college demands and soccer expectations Sofia was chronically stressed, over-breathing even during light exercise and warm ups.
 It kept her body tense and delayed her recovery and sleep.

 Simple breathing exercises helped Sofia build the habit to breathe light and steady during warm-up and before going to bed to help her calm down and sleep better to feel more energy before games and trainings.